Frequently Asked Questions

 MMS Support

 MMS is not available in Macao.
-When sending rich media content, it's recommended to include a URL link within the SMS message that directs users to the content hosted online.
+When sending rich media content, include a URL link within the SMS message that directs users to the content hosted online.

 Recipient Phone Number Compatibility